keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 This created the conditions where the world lived under the constant drone of anxiety, never knowing where it would strike next.
 Swiftly to follow were legal memoranda [massively expanding surveillance activities](https://en.wikipedia.org/wiki/Patriot_Act), making ['enhanced interrogation' legally permissible](https://en.wikipedia.org/wiki/Torture_Memos), giving the president significant executive authority over the [largest federal internal security organisation created since the end of WWII](https://www.dhs.gov/homeland-security-act-2002), and unilateral engagement in overseas conflicts by the executive without going through Congress or the [War Powers Act](https://en.wikipedia.org/wiki/War_Powers_Resolution) by not formally declaring war.
 Because after all, [wars end](https://youtu.be/RXUqJC3rXV0?si=ss5X714wTySJ41TW).
 The world's police had become the world's SWAT team.

+---

+> Any musical innovation is full of danger to the whole State, and ought to be prohibited... when modes of music change, the fundamental laws of the State always change with them.

+--- Plato, *The Republic* (Benjamin Jowett's translation)

 ### Noise as a Resistance

 Even in eras when power feels absolute and alternatives seem erased, small acts of rebellion persisted —-- sometimes in music, sometimes in code, sometimes in the quiet persistence of niche communities.
 The 70s and 80s saw an independent music label scene rise and thrive (Rough Trade, 4AD, Factory Records).
 Some acts escaped the need for societal narrative by constructing tracks of pure sonic beauty, paying no heed to unintelligible lyrics --- turning the [human voice into another synthesizer](https://youtu.be/6KnYw4EwYGc?si=D8C76mbWTDlrmYHw).
 Under austere conditions, others turned the new wave rougher and more combative --- into punk.